Arpita-157/Advanced-Sentiment-Analysis/Sentiment Analysis/README.md

    - Generates a bar chart for sentiment distribution.
 4. **Reset Button:** Clears the input and results for new analysis.

-## 📷 Screenshots

-(Add screenshots of your application here)

-## 📜 License

-This project is open-source and available under the MIT License.

----

 👨‍💻 **Developed by:** Arpita Panda\
 Data Scientist & Software Developer